shawnps/mygengo-python/README.md

 Translating your tools and products helps people all over the world access them; this is, of course, a somewhat tricky problem to solve. **[Gengo](http://gengo.com/)** is a service that offers human-translation (which is often a higher quality than machine translation), and an API to manage sending in work and watching jobs.
-This is a python interface to make using the API simpler (some would say incredibly easy).
+This is a Python interface to make using the API simpler.

 Installation & Requirements
 -------------------------------------------------------------------------------------------------------